sbeliakou/linux-lab/module 16. SystemD/Readme.md

 ## Tasks

+### 1. Basic systemd commands

-1. Run `systemctl | grep running` or `systemctl --state running`.
+- Run `systemctl | grep running` or `systemctl --state running`.
 What services are currently active?

-2. Run `systemctl status httpd`.
+- Run `systemctl status httpd`.
 Is it active?

-3. Start httpd service by running `systemctl start httpd`.
+- Start httpd service by running `systemctl start httpd`.
 Do you have an idea, how to stop it?

-4. Stop httpd
+- Stop httpd

-5. Run `systemctl enable httpd`, so service will be started every time after reboot.
+- Run `systemctl enable httpd`, so service will be started every time after reboot.
 Is this service active now?

+### 2. Starting broken service

-6. Add # before Listen 80 line in `/etc/httpd/conf/httpd.conf`, then restart httpd
+- Add # before Listen 80 line in `/etc/httpd/conf/httpd.conf`, then restart httpd

-7. Check status of httpd service.
+- Check status of httpd service.
 Did something went wrong?

-8. Remove your changes from `httpd.conf`, then restart the service.
+- Remove your changes from `httpd.conf`, then restart the service.
 What happened?

+### 3. Working with service files

-9. Open systemd unit file of the httpd service (it is located in `/usr/lib/systemd/system`)
+- Open systemd unit file of the httpd service (it is located in `/usr/lib/systemd/system`)

-10. Change `After=network.target` to  `Before=network.target` in the [Unit] section
+- Change `After=network.target` to  `Before=network.target` in the [Unit] section

-11. Check your changes by running `systemctl list-dependencies --before network.target`.
+- Check your changes by running `systemctl list-dependencies --before network.target`.
 Is httpd.service listed in there?

-12. Restart the system
+- Restart the system

-13. Check status of httpd service.
+- Check status of httpd service.
 What is the problem?
 How would you fix it?

-14. Remove your changes from `/usr/lib/systemd/system`, then restart the service.
+- Remove your changes from `/usr/lib/systemd/system`, then restart the service.

-15. Check default page in browser at http://127.0.0.1:80
+- Check default page in browser at http://127.0.0.1:80

+### 4. Rebooting system

-16. Moreover, **systemctl** may be used to manage system:
+- Moreover, **systemctl** may be used to manage system:
   - explore **System Commands** section in `systemctl --help`
   - reboot your server using `systemctl`
   (note: apart from that you can use `shutdown -r now`)